pantheon-systems/solr-power/readme.txt

 Both of these test suites can be run locally, with a varying amount of setup.

 PHPUnit requires the [WordPress PHPUnit test suite](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/), and access to a database with name `wordpress_test`.
 If you haven't already configured the test suite locally, you can run `bash bin/install-wp-tests.sh wordpress_test root '' localhost`.
-You'll also access to a running Solr instance, in order to run the unit tests against Solr.
+You'll also need access to a running Solr instance, in order to run the unit tests against Solr.

 Behat requires a Pantheon site with Solr enabled.
 Once you've created the site, you'll need install Terminus, and set the `TERMINUS_TOKEN`, `TERMINUS_SITE`, and `TERMINUS_ENV` environment variables.
 Then, you can run `./bin/behat-prepare.sh` to prepare the site for the test suite.